joverbey/joverbey.github.io/_posts/2017-06-01-on-performance-improvements.md

 Are means significantly different (p < 0.05)?
 True
 ```

 Since `memset`'s average is smaller, and the t-test produced a value of *p* less than 0.05, we can conclude that `memset` is (statistically) significantly faster than `setBuf`.
+(We're using a 95% confidence interval.
+You may want to use a 90% or 99% confidence interval instead -- i.e., a *p*-value of 0.1 or 0.01, respectively -- depending on the situation.)

 In a more realistic scenario, you would probably have a larger number of measurements.
 To perform a t-test, you do not need the individual measurements; as long as you know how many measurements were taken, their mean, and their standard deviation, you can perform a t-test based solely on that data.